 JLR suffers further losses after lengthy cyber attack impact

-The UK’s largest car maker booked another £64 million of costs related to the hack, which forced it to halt production across its UK factories for five weeks from September 1.
+The UK’s largest car maker, which has its headquarters in Coventry with plants in Wolverhampton, Castle Bromwich, Solihull and Halewood in Merseyside, booked another £64 million of costs related to the hack, which forced it to halt production across its UK factories for five weeks from September 1.

 It said this contributed to it slumping to a £310 million underlying pre-tax loss for its third quarter to the end of December, down from a profit of £523 million a year earlier.

-Revenues in the final three months of 2025 tumbled 39% year-on-year to £4.5 billion as it saw sales volumes impacted by the cyber incident, with production only returning to normal levels in mid-November.
+Revenues in the final three months of 2025 tumbled 39 per cent year on year to £4.5 billion as it saw sales volumes impacted by the cyber incident, with production only returning to normal levels in mid-November.

 New JLR chief executive PB Balaji, who took over from former boss Adrian Mardell in November, said it was a "challenging quarter for JLR with performance impacted by the production shutdown we initiated in response to the cyber incident, the planned wind down of legacy Jaguar and US tariffs".